 Best Cooking Classes In Chiang Mai:

-Program Length: Most programs from from 3 to 8 hours long, but some are week long train courses on Thai Cooking.
+Program Length: Most programs from 3 to 8 hours long, but some are week-long train courses on Thai Cooking.

 Fun Scale: 9 out of 10

 Overview of Thai Cooking Classes:

 Taking a half or full day Thai cooking course in Chiang Mai is one of the coolest things to do in Thailand.
-You a hands on traditional activity that you’ll remember forever, plus you get to eat at the end!
+You’ll have a hands-on traditional activity that you’ll remember forever, plus you get to eat at the end!

 Each company will provide free round-trip transport from and to your hotel.
 Unless you are in a quick course 90 minutes or under you should plan on the tour bringing you to a local market to pick out the actual good you’ll cook with.
-You’ll literally see the food from market to table and all the food costs are included in your booking.
+You’ll literally see the food from the market to the table and all the food costs are included in your booking.

 Almost every course will let you bring a non-cooking observer or child for about 100-200 Baht per class, but it may require prior arrangement.